Thurston County Prosecuting Attorney Jon Tunheim and his agency can use a little shake-up. His election foe this year is providing a needed spark.

 Police agencies also need to know they face sure quicker deadlines for turning over evidence to prosecutors, who can timely share it with defense counsel.

 Though Minjares, a Democrat, thinks an outsider is needed to spur innovation and change, this rings only partly true.
-Tunheim, also a Democrat, is already taking steps — though Minjares may have prodded that and other actions along.
+Tunheim, also a Democrat, is already taking steps — though Minjares may have prodded some of the action.

 Even so, Minjares is not our first pick to bring that change.
 To be blunt, he brings a more big-city air that comes off as abrasiveness or arrogant.

-We understand Minjares is frustrated that Tunheim seems to brush off his criticisms, but he might get further with a more tactful approach and more care in checking facts before launching accusations.
+We understand Minjares is frustrated that Tunheim seems to brush off his criticisms, but he might get further with a more tactful approach and more care in checking his facts before hurling accusations.

-Criticisms of Tunheim range from his overall management of cases to the supervision given to deputies whose misconduct or errors in four cases have drawn criticisms from Court of Appeals judges.
+Criticisms of Tunheim range from his overall management of cases to the supervision given to deputies whose misconduct in four cases have drew the attention of Court of Appeals judges.

 In one case, a conviction was reversed and sent back for retrial.
 The others did not affect outcomes.

-But those four cases since about 2012 are a bit higher than is usually seen by John Strait, a professor emeritus and longtime expert on prosecution and legal ethics for Seattle University’s law school.
+But those four cases during Tunheim’s two terms are a bit higher than is usually seen by John Strait, a professor emeritus and longtime expert on prosecution and legal ethics for Seattle University’s law school.
 We consulted Strait for perspective.

 It takes a certain talent to bring historically separate interests to the table.
 It’s not clear Minjares can do better.